krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - The __performance is close to bare metal__, even for virtualized instances.
 - It gives you the ENA and the EFA.
   - ENA (Elastic Network Adapter) allows: 200 Gbps / network card etc.
+    - To enable EFA: In the Network Interface section of the EC2 launch wizard, you will see an option to enable Elastic Fabric Adapter under the Elastic Network Adapter (ENA) options.
   - EFA (Elastic Fabric Adapter): lower and more consistent latency and higher throughput than the TCP transport traditionally used in cloud-based HPC systems
 - You have more available bare metal instance types you can use, and it gives you higher network performance.
 - It's also good for HPC because there's more optimizations for high performance computing.
 - It can also have dense storage instances as well.
+- To create a Nitro-based EC2 instance, you need to use an instance type that is powered by the AWS Nitro System:  It is used by modern EC2 instances such as M5, M5a, C5, C5a, R5, R5a, and others.
+- When creating EC2 choose an Instance type that is Nitro-based.
+For example: M5 (General Purpose), C5 (Compute Optimized), R5 (Memory Optimized)

 __Nitro enclaves__:
 - are __isolated compute environments__ that run on hardened virtual machines.